 Within the first ten years of operation – after many stages of growth – it developed into a provincial program that benefits sick newborns from Manitoba, Northwestern Ontario, and Nunavut.

-The Neonatal Transport team is often sent to isolated areas, sometimes having to travel by boat or snowmobile in order to reach the sick newborns requiring stabilization and transport to intensive care nurseries at HSC and St. Boniface General Hospital.
+The Neonatal Transport team is often sent to isolated areas, sometimes having to travel by boat or snowmobile in order to reach the sick newborns requiring stabilization and transport to intensive care nurseries at HSC and St. Boniface Hospital.